Visualize Interactive Query Apache Hive data with Microsoft Power BI using direct query in Azure HDInsight

 Continue from the last procedure.

 From the Fields pane, select country and devicemake.
-You can see the data plotted on the map.
+A world map with the data points appears in the main window after a few moments.

 Expand the map.